This week, millions of people will be celebrating Chinese New Year.

 It is the most important celebration in the Chinese calendar.

-In Chinese tradition, each year is named after one of twelve animals, which feature in the Chinese zodiac: Rat, Ox, Tiger, Rabbit, Dragon, Snake, Horse, Goat, Monkey, Rooster, Dog and Pig.
+In Chinese tradition, each year is named after one of 12 animals, which feature in the Chinese zodiac: Rat, Ox, Tiger, Rabbit, Dragon, Snake, Horse, Goat, Monkey, Rooster, Dog and Pig.

 So the animals will have a year dedicated to them once every 12 years, in a cycle.

-2018 was the year of the dog, 2019 was the year of the pig and 2020 will be the year of the pig.
+2018 was the year of the dog, 2019 was the year of the pig and 2020 will be the year of the rat.

-The next time it will be the year of the dog is 2030, as this is in 12 years' time.
+The next time it will be the year of the pig again is 2031, 12 years after 2019.